vilya/Flocking/README.txt

 -----

 - Edit the Makefile:
+  - change the NUKE_VERSION_MAJOR and NUKE_VERSION_MINOR variables to match the version of Nuke that you're compiling against.
-  - change the path on line 8 to match the root of your Nuke install.
+  - change the path on line 12 to match the root of your Nuke install.
 - Run make:
     OSTYPE=linux-gnu make